 Regards, Philip

-Marc, 6 months agoHi Omzlo,
+Marc, over 5 years agoHi Omzlo,

 I ordered the PiWatcher and have tested it works as you described.
 It looks very much like the right product to solve my problem.
 (The problem is that I have a 1-Wire network where the sensors occasionally [sort of once per 45 days] disappears from the network, and the only way of getting them back is to power cycle the whole rPI).